v-s-public/procoders/README.md

 1. Clone repository
 2. Do `composer install`
 3. Rename .env.example file to .env
-3. Set up your connection to database in .env file
+4. Set up your connection to database in .env file
+5. Do `php artisan key:generate`
-4. Do `php artisan migrate`
+6. Do `php artisan migrate`
-5. Optional!
+7. Optional!
 Do `php artisan db:seed` to  seed database with demo data